LtbLightning/bdk-flutter/README.md

 ## Bdk-Flutter

-A Flutter  version of the Bitcon Development Kit (https://bitcoindevkit.org/) Bdk-Flutter is a flutter version of Bitcoin Development Kit
+A Flutter  version of the Bitcon Development Kit (https://bitcoindevkit.org/) The Bdk-Flutter is a flutter version of wrapper for the native Android and iOS Bitcon Development Kit SDK
 ## Table of Contents

 - [Requirements](#requirements)